danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 ### New View and Form

-The next step is the modify the `new` view to use the `CustomerForm` object instead of a `Customer` object, and pass it to a new form partial that will render the customer creation form.
+The next step is to modify the `new` view to use the `CustomerForm` object instead of a `Customer` object, and pass it to a new form partial that will render the customer creation form.
+Note that the scaffold command used earlier generated a `_form.html.erb` partial to be used for both creating and editing customer instances.
+We're changing this to introduce a `_form_new.html.erb` partial since the customer creation requirements are different from editing:

 ```html
 <!-- app/views/customers/new.html.erb -->